Casey Anthony’s Parents Reportedly Desecrated Their Murdered Granddaughter’s Grave

 However, earlier this year, when Casey Anthony’s parents spoke for an A&E special, they were filmed “tearing down the cross,” a move which Walter said was “disappointing” because “even the grandparents don’t put anything over there.”

-Walter said that both Casey Anthony and her parents tore down the cross because “nobody needed to go over there,” with “there” referring to Caylee’s gravesite.
+Walter said that both Casey Anthony, and her parents, tore down the cross because “nobody needed to go over there,” with “there” referring to Caylee’s gravesite.

 But Walter said that this wasn’t the first time that the Anthonys “desecrated” Caylee’s gravesite.
 He said that the site, which collected a series of toys and flowers from the time he left the cross, originally got a cross when Caylee was first murdered, and that he put the cross up there.
 However, after a year of his original cross being up, the Anthonys tore it down.